NickolasBoyer/willwillems/posts/store-design-in-svelte.md

   }
 ```

-Gitlab first defines their state mutations in basic actions and then compose these together in bigger and more useful "service" actions that are actually used in the application.
+Most of Gitlab's state mutations have a basic/simple corresponding action which is used to trigger the mutation.
+Subsequently they use these to create bigger and more useful "service" actions that they use in the application.

-To make this example a bit more readable I'm going to simplify this a bit but in practice you should do this to.
-We'll end up with a Svelte store that also uses this pattern, but a bit more strict.

-Secondly I'll temporarily remove the `addUser` function.
-It doesn't do anything much different from `fetchUsers` and reduces the LOC you have to scan through by 50%.
+At some point I'll make the code a bit more succinct than I would normally do to improve readability.
+Furthermore I'll temporarily remove the `addUser` function.
+It doesn't significantly differ from `fetchUsers` and reduces the LOC you have to scan through by 50%.

 ```js
   import * as types from './mutation_types';